 To maximize the performance of your text ads, Google AdWords selects which extensions to show in response to each individual search on Google.
 For that reason, it’s a good idea to use all the extensions relevant to your business goals.

 By adding more content to your ad, extensions give your ad greater visibility and prominence on the search results page.
 That means you tend to get more value.
 Ad extensions often increase your total number of clicks and can give people additionally, interactive ways of reaching you—as with maps or calls.

-Ad extension is one of the best practice in Google Adwords and most Digital marketing institutes and digital marketing trainers always stress on the use of ad extensions while writing ad copies.
+Ad extension is one of the best practices in Google Adwords and most Digital marketing institutes and digital marketing trainers always stress the use of ad extensions while writing ad copies.

 Some of the Ad extensions are:

 Mention start, the end date of campaign and ad schedule time.

 It helps to optimize the campaign performance for an account.
 Marketers can automate when a campaign to start and pause depending on time and date.